 It is believed that a sacred or supernatural fish (usually a salmon, trout, or eel) resides in the well and is the guardian of that well.
 The sight of it either demonstrates the successful granting of a cure or request, or alternatively, the death of the person who sees it.
 It is generally reported that the water from a holy well cannot be brought to boil, and the wood from its sacred tree cannot be made to burn.

 The use of water from a holy well for domestic purposes has traditionally been strictly forbidden.
 The consequences of using the water for domestic use include the drying up of the well, the well moving location, the disappearance of its sacred fish, the loss of power of the well, or the death or injury of the perpetrator of the water misuse.
-It is interesting to note that many of these practices, rituals, and associated legends have strong pre-Christian characteristics, not the mention the very preoccupation with water as a supernatural medium.
+It is interesting to note that many of these practices, rituals, and associated legends have strong pre-Christian characteristics, not to mention the very preoccupation with water as a supernatural medium.

-From at least the 5th Century onwards, Christian missionaries began to visit Ireland from overseas to commence the process of converting the resident populace to the new faith.
+From at least the 5th Century onward, Christian missionaries began to visit Ireland from overseas to commence the process of converting the resident populace to the new faith.
 In an effort to appease local sensibilities and give credence to the new belief system, existing centres of pagan devotion, particularly holy wells, were re-named and altered to better conform with Christian beliefs.
 In addition, folklore and legends surrounding these sacred sites were amended to attribute the supernatural origin or powers thought to exist there to a local saint or holy person.
 Subsequent centuries also saw the building of stone religious houses close to these ancient sacred places, further enhancing the optics of compatibility of the new religion with the old.

 The popularity of visiting Holy Wells remained constant over the centuries, but particularly during the reign of Henry VIII in the 16th century.
 Popularity was also high during the enforcement of the Penal Laws in the 18th Century.
 During these periods in particular, religious houses were closed and persecuted peoples were forced to visit alternative places of worship where fear of sectarian assault would not be a substantial concern.
 In the early 19th century, the successes of Catholic Emancipation saw greater religious freedoms for Catholics in Ireland.
 This resulted in attendances at many holy wells declining in favour of churches.